Sc1borg/startup/notes.md

 content-type(header): allows you to specify format of the data(plain text/html/json/xml/image)

 ### Cookies
 Secure cookie - Only sent to the server with an encrypted request over https.
-Can still be accessed by javascript if someone has the device \n http only - Cookies can't be accessed using javascript.
+Can still be accessed by javascript if someone has the device \r\n http only - Cookies can't be accessed using javascript.
 It can only be accessed when it reaches the server (session cookies should be http only) \n
 SameSite - Specifies whether cookies are sent with cross site requests ie to or from other sites 3 levels \n Strict - only sends cookies in response to requests from the cookie's origin